Opportunities for voluntary work are quite limited in Vietnam as there are so many professional development staff based here.

 Looking for employment is a matter of asking around – jobs are rarely advertised.

 English is by far the most popular foreign language with Vietnamese students.
-There's some demand for Mandarin and French too.
+There's some demand for Mandarin, French and Russian, too.

 Private language centres (US$10 to US$18 per hour) and home tutoring (US$15 to US$25 per hour) are your best bet for teaching work.
 You'll get paid more in HCMC or Hanoi than in the provinces.